CCTC: Frequently Asked Questions

 3. To help increase the response rates from potential mentors, an email template is provided to all students.

-4. An interview takes place with the potential mentor; if the intern is accepted, the internship coordinator completes an agreement between the CC and CSUDH.
+4. An interview takes place with the potential mentor; if the intern is accepted, the internship course faculty completes an agreement between the CC and CSUDH.

 When should I contact a potential mentor to complete the third and last internship class?

-• You should contact the Internship Coordinator when you enroll in your second course of this certificate program.
+• You should contact the internship course faculty when you enroll in your second course of this certificate program.
 You will be guided to use an email template to ask for an interview with several potential mentors.

 • You search the CC schedule of classes in your discipline at a time and day that fits your schedule to ensure you can complete the 45 required hours for the semester.
 Most colleges release their Fall schedule in May and their Spring schedule in November.